-For the period from the Effective Date to December 31, 2021, the Trust recognized a provision for impairment of investment properties of \$,951.
-This provision relates to two Retail Properties that have been sold as of December 31, 2021.
-The following table summarizes the provision for impairment of investment properties from the Effective Date to December 31, 2021:
+From the Effective Date to December 31, 2021, the Trust remeasured two investment properties to fair value on a nonrecurring basis and recognized a provision for impairment of investment properties of \$1,951 related to two Retail Properties that were classified as held for sale during the period from the Effective Date to December 31, 2021.
+The following table summarizes the provision for impairment of investment properties from the Effective Date to December 31, 2021.

-Sale Date Location Property Type Fair Value (1) Provision for Impairment
+Sale Date Location Property Type Fair Value (a) Provision for Impairment

 7/9/21 San Diego, CA Retail 14,553 \$ 750

 12/23/21 Queens, NY Retail 38,785 1,201

-8 1 951
+\$ 1.951

-(1) Estimated fair value is based on actual aggregate sales proceeds net of closing costs, based on actual transactions with unrelated third parties.
+(a) Estimated fair value is based on actual aggregate sales proceeds net of closing costs, based on actual transactions with unrelated third parties.
 The Trust determined that its valuation of these investments were classified within Level 3 of the fair value hierarchy.